 A breakfast fundraiser provides an excellent opportunity to raise additional funds, outside of ticket sales, for your chartible cause.
 Since you've gathered numerous community members in one area, it's a perfect time to host a silent auction.
 Of course, this takes a little planning as well.
 Your organization would need to solicit in-kind donations prior to the event to auction off for your cause.
 Auction items can include: gift certificates, sports memorabilia, theater tickets, and travel packages.
 Display items during your event with silent auction bid sheets where people place bids to win auction items.
 If you don't have time to organize a full auction, fundraising raffles can be fun as well.
 Here you sell raffle tickets for a chance to win and then randomly select winners during the event.
 You can also create some fun contests and games to keep the kids engaged and enjoying themselves.
 For more creative fundraising ideas, visit our resource center.

 Raffle fundraising can be a very successful way for groups to raise fundraising dollars and can be successfully run by schools, churches and non-profit organizations alike.
-A successful fundraising raffle has the capacity to produce high profit margins with few upfront costs - making raffles a popular fundraising option.
+A successful fundraising raffle has the capacity to produce high profit margins with few upfront costs - making raffles a popular non-profit fundraising strategy.
 Fundraising raffles are also a great option for a group of any size.
 For instance, a high-school yearbook club that has only five members can be just as successful with a raffle fundraiser as a large sports team.

 Please note that to be legal, the proceeds from a fundraising raffle must benefit a legally registered non-profit or charitable organization.
 States have exclusive rights to determine what is allowed and what is not in terms of gaming, of which raffles are included.
 Be sure to check with your state’s Attorney General office before planning your raffle to determine regulations surrounding non-profit raffles in your state.